You do service your car and floss your teeth regularly. Isn’t it?

 - Website lagging issues

-- Entire website or some its part may stop working abruptly.
+- The entire website or some of its parts may stop working abruptly.

 - Red flag on browsers like Chrome when your website gets infected because of outdated plugins.